yjg30737/pyqt-openai/README.md

 If you want to study openai with Python-only good old desktop software, this is for you.

 The OpenAI model this package uses is the <a href="https://platform.openai.com/docs/models/gpt-3-5">gpt-3.5-turbo</a> model(which is nearly as functional as <b>ChatGPT</b>) by default.
+You can use gpt-4 as well.

 Image generation feature available since v0.0.16.
 You can see the detail in <a href="https://platform.openai.com/docs/guides/images/introduction">official OpenAI</a> site.
 Currently this feature is very basic now.

 This is using <b>sqlite</b> as a database.

-You can select other model with the combobox on the sidebar at the right side of the window.
+You can select the model at the right side bar.

 An internet connection is required.